Dandelion Through the Crack

 has this cover design.

-has also been released as a new hard cover edition.
+Dandelion Through the Crack has also been released as a new hard cover edition.
 Also entitled Kiyo's Story, it has this dust jacket design.
 Rest assured, however, that as with

 the paperback version, nothing else has